PHX2600/The-Archive/forum/General Discussion/1555 - Talk suggestions.md

 I figure'd I'd start a thread where we could post talk suggestions and people could step up and take a suggestion and turn it into a reality.

 My suggestions:
 [list:1tscau6n]1.
-Language primers: Every language has a purpose, the more you know, or know the case-uses for, the better programmer you can be (ie, one hasn't written an MVC web framework in assembly, or has programed a 16 bit microcontroller with Ruby [or... well... [url=http://rad.rubyforge.org/:1tscau6n]Ruby->C->machine... neat>) Know of obscure, not so obscure languages, frameworks, libraries that people should add to their toolkit?
+Language primers: Every language has a purpose, the more you know, or know the case-uses for, the better programmer you can be (ie, one hasn't written an MVC web framework in assembly, or has programed a 16 bit microcontroller with Ruby [or... well... [http://rad.rubyforge.org/](Ruby->C->machine... neat)) Know of obscure, not so obscure languages, frameworks, libraries that people should add to their toolkit?

 2. Git(hub): a quick run down for git familiarize the audience with basic syntax/vocab/methodology: push, pull, commit?
 FORK?!